mozilla/skywriter/docs/tutorials/gui.html.markdown

 the basics of making plugins.
 We're also going to assume a directory structure like the one from the [commands tutorial](commands.html).

-By the end of this tutorial, we'll have something toolbar-like.
+By the end of this tutorial, we'll have something that looks toolbar-like.
 We're not trying to create a fully-functional toolbar here, because the focus is on hooking in to Bespin's GUI.

 This tutorial should work with Bespin 0.9a1 or later.
 However, there is a **bug in Firefox 3.6.x that will cause the toolbar to not display